mbabynames search ✿

 Denver Cruz

-"noble and strong" (Denver) meets "cross" (Cruz).
+"green valley" (Denver) meets "cross" (Cruz).
 The combination reads as complete.
 Neither name overshadows the other.
 At 2 syllables, Denver needs a shorter middle to stay balanced.
 Cruz does that.

 Denver Hart